Auroratide/monadorecipes/src/recipes/xl-magma-saute/recipe.md

 ## Directions

 1. Begin cooking the rice.
 2. Cut the squash, carrots, and bell peppers into thin slices.
 Thinner slices will cook more quickly and allow you to sear them on higher heat.
-[Squash (sliced): 2 cups, Carrots (sliced): 1 cup, Red Bell Peppers (sliced): 1]
+[Squash (sliced): 2 cups, Carrots (sliced): 1 cup, Red Bell Peppers (sliced): 1, Orange Bell Peppers (sliced): 1]
 3. Heat the oil in a wok or large pan on medium-high heat.
 Cook the onions until translucent, about 5 minutes.
 [Onions (diced): 1 cup]
 4. Toss the squash and carrots into the pan and sauté for about 5 minutes.
 [Squash (sliced): 2 cups, Carrots (sliced): 1 cup]
 5. Toss the bell peppers and corn into the pan and sauté for another 3 minutes.
 Add salt as desired.
-[Red Bell Peppers (sliced): 1, Corn: 12 oz]
+[Red Bell Peppers (sliced): 1, Orange Bell Peppers (sliced): 1, Corn: 8.5 oz]
 6. Remove from the heat and immediately pour the General Tso sauce onto the vegetables.
 Mix so that all the vegetables are coated.
 [General Tso Sauce: 3 tablespoons]
 7. Serve with rice!